Deploy a Smart Contract with Hardhat

 Mint an NFT:

-npx hardhat run scripts/mint.js --network testnet
+npx hardhat run scripts/mint.ts --network testnet

 Expected output: